We make this Chicken Francese recipe so much that we’ve perfected it! Tender chicken breasts simmered in an easy, addicting lemon sauce!

 - Crock Pot Sticky Chicken Legs

 - Easy Chicken & Broccoli Meatballs

 - Slow Cooker Mongolian Chicken

-Tender chicken breasts simmered in a brown lemon sauce with a splash of white wine!
+Tender chicken breasts simmered in an addicting lemon sauce with a splash of white wine!
 This is going to be your new go to chicken recipe!

 - 2 pounds boneless, skinless chicken breasts

 - Garlic powder

 - Fresh Black pepper